LevinShao/API-Assessment/Documentation.md

    The user needs to be able to easily navigate the application even if they have never encountered it before, hopefully even without the manual.
 * **Inputs & Outputs:** What inputs will the system need to accept and what outputs will it need to display?
+The system will need to accept mainly number inputs since the program uses numbers to control and direct the program based on the user's options.
 * **Core Features:** At its core, what specifically does the program need to be able to do?
+The program need to show the us
 * **User Interaction:** How will users interact with the system (e.g. command-line, GUI?) and what information will it need to provide to help users navigate?
 * **Error Handling:** What possible errors could you face that need to be handled by the system?
 ### **Non Functional Specifications**